lkarra2/Cloud-Computing-PaaS-Model/README.md

-# Homework 1
-#### Description: create cloud simulators for evaluating executions of applications in cloud datacenters with different characteristics and deployment models.
-#### You can obtain this Git repo using the command git clone git@bitbucket.org:cs441_spring2019/homework1.git

 # Cloud Computing using PaaS service model

 This project consists of 2 Cloud simulations.
 Each using a different policy with different specifications.